529 College Savings Plan

 More information on 529 plans

 2 Account owners can deduct up to $5,000 ($10,000 if married filing jointly) in contributions from New York state income taxes each year.
-Deductions may be subject to recapture in certain circumstances, such as rollovers to another state’s plan or non-qualified withdrawals.
+Deductions may be subject to recapture in certain circumstances, such as rollovers to another state’s plan or New York non-qualified withdrawals.

 3 Section 529 defines a family member as a son, daughter, stepson or stepdaughter, or a descendant of any such person; a brother, sister, stepbrother or stepsister; a father or mother, or an ancestor of either; a stepfather or stepmother; a son or daughter of a brother or sister; a brother or sister of the father or mother; a son-in-law, daughter-in-law, father-in-law, mother-in-law, brother-in-law or sister-in-law; the spouse of the beneficiary or the spouse of any individual described above; or a first cousin of the beneficiary.
 Gift or generation-skipping transfer taxes may apply.